klakar/lmOpenData/README.md

 ####Change log:
 Version|Change
 -------|------
+0.3|Remade Plugin to require personal token and registration.
 0.2.2|Changed to new token based API (My own token for now) 0.2.1|Added some links to this repository
 0.2|Minor update